1. Gautama Buddha was born in __________.

 Explanation: He is a key figure in Mahayana Buddhism.

-47. The Buddhist university founded in Ashoka’s time in Sri Lanka was:
+47. The Buddhist university founded in Ashoka’s time in Sri Lanka was__________.

 A) Taxila